-Starset is an American alternative rock band founded in 2013 by Dustin Bates.
-Their debut album, Transmissions, was released in 2014, followed by Vessels in 2017 and Divisions in 2019.
+Starset is an American Alternative Rock/Metal band founded in 2013 by Dustin Bates.
+Their debut album, Transmissions, was released in 2014, followed by Vessels in 2017, DIVISIONS in 2019, and HORIZONS in 2021.

 Tropes that apply to the band: